 We buy and hold equity interests in investment management firms and currently derive all of our revenues from those firms.
-Our affiliated investment management firms in aggregate managed \$73.7 billion in assets at June 30, 2001.
-On July 30, 2001, we entered into a definitive agreement with Welch & Forbes, Inc. and Welch & Forbes (a Partnership) (collectively, Welch & Forbes) pursuant to which we will acquire a majority equity interest in Welch & Forbes.
+Our most recent investment was in Friess Associates, LLC ("Friess Associates"), a transaction completed on October 31, 2001.
+We acquired 51% of Friess Associates for approximately \$241.0 million, and agreed to acquire an additional 19% interest in three years.
+The remaining equity of the firm is held by Friess Associates' management.
+Friess Associates had approximately \$6.3 billion of assets under management at the time of our investment.
+In addition, on July 30, 2001, we entered into a definitive agreement with Welch & Forbes, Inc. and Welch & Forbes (a partnership) (collectively, "Welch & Forbes") pursuant to which we will acquire a majority equity interest in Welch & Forbes.
 Following the transaction, we will own a 60% interest in Welch & Forbes, with Welch & Forbes' management retaining the remaining 40%.
-Welch & Forbes had approximately \$4.3 billion of assets under management at June 30, 2001.
+Pro forma for our investment in Friess Associates (but not including the pending investment in Welch & Forbes), our affiliated investment management firms in aggregate managed approximately \$71.5 billion in assets at September 30, 2001.

 We describe the mid-sized investment management firms in which we invest as our "Affiliates."
 We have a revenue sharing arrangement with each of our Affiliates which allocates a specified percentage of revenues (typically 50-70%) for use by management of that Affiliate in paying operating expenses, including salaries and bonuses, which we refer to as the "Operating Allocation."
-The remaining portion of revenues of each such Affiliate (typically 30-50%) is referred to as the "Owners' Allocation," and is allocated to the owners of that Affiliate (including AMG) in general proportion to their ownership of the Affiliate.
+The remaining portion of revenues of each such Affiliate (typically

+30-50%) is referred to as the "Owners' Allocation," and is allocated to the owners of that Affiliate (including AMG) in general proportion to their ownership of the Affiliate.
 In certain cases our profit distribution is paid to us in the form of a guaranteed payment for the use of our capital or a license fee, which in each case is paid from the Owners' Allocation.
 One of the purposes of our revenue sharing arrangements is to provide ongoing incentives for the managers of these Affiliates by allowing them: